-Amounts payable in respect of Equity Linked Notes
+Amounts payable in respect of Share Linked Notes and Share Basket Linked Notes

 The Issuer may issue Equity Linked Notes where the amounts payable under such Notes, including any interim amounts, are dependent upon the price of or changes in the price of a Share or some or all of the Shares comprising a Basket of Shares or where, depending on the price of or change in the price of a Share or some or all of the Shares comprising a Basket of Shares, the Issuer has an obligation to deliver specified assets.
-Accordingly, an investment in Equity Linked Notes may bear similar market and credit risks to a direct investment in Shares or the Shares comprising a Basket of Shares and investors must seek professional advice accordingly.
-An investment in Equity Linked Notes entails significant risks not associated with an investment in a conventional debt security.
+Accordingly, an investment in Share Linked Notes and Share Basket Linked Notes may bear similar market and credit risks to a direct investment in Shares or the Shares comprising a Basket of Shares and investors must seek professional investment advice accordingly.
+An investment in Equity Linked Notes entails significant risks in addition to those associated with an investment in a conventional debt security.